-A common finding from the mentioned studies is that the strongly connected urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and various forms of social and physical human interactions were used.
-A general consensus is that those geographically cohesive areas are instances of the effects on spatial proximity, where the interaction strength between two urban regions decreases as the geographical distance between them increases (Fotheringham 1981).
-In particular, spatial proximity is closely related to Tobler's First Law of Geography: “everything is related to everything else, but near things are more related than distant things” (Miller 2004).
+A common finding from the mentioned studies is that the strongly connected urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and various forms of social and spatial human interactions were used.
+A general consensus is that those geographically cohesive areas are instances of the spatial proximity effects, where the interaction strength between two urban regions decreases as the geographical distance between them increases (Fotheringham 1981).
+Spatial proximity is closely related to Tobler's First Law of Geography: “everything is related to everything else, but near things are more related than distant things” (Miller 2004).
 While it is perhaps intuitively logical, few research efforts, which seek to quantitatively understand and explain how the spatial interactions shape the forms of connected geographical areas (i.e., urban boundaries), have been carried out.
 One of the major reasons is that geographical distance may affect the interaction strength, it is not an explicitly expressed constraint in the “virtual” human interactions, such as social ties or phone call initiation.
 In addition, there is a general lack of exploration regarding the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions.

-In this study, we describe a novel approach to delineating non-administrative anthropographic urban boundaries from a mobility network of physical human spatial interactions.
+In this study, we describe a novel approach to delineating non-administrative anthropographic urban boundaries from a mobility network of spatial interactions.
 Specifically, the spatial interactions refer to the actual movements of Twitter users (i.e., the reallocation across the geographical space), which were extracted from more than 69 million Twitter messages from June 1st to December 31st, 2014.
 Geo-located Twitter data is proven to be a useful source for studying human mobility patterns at large spatial scales (e.g. the national level) (Hawelka et al. 2014; Jurdak et al. 2015).
 In addition, Twitter data are not as sensitive to user privacy issues and do not exhibit spatial granularity that is limited to the postal code level (Thiemann et al. 2010).
 We argue here that by investigating Twitter user mobility patterns, we can provide a different view of non-administrative units based on physical commutes rather than social ties or phone call initiation.
 A unique advantage is that non-administrative anthropographic urban boundaries can be delineated in a hierarchical fashion based upon different ranges of physical movement, which are inferred from the collective mobility patterns of Twitter users in Great Britain.